 - The Host field, which may also be labeled Name or Host Name depending on your domain provider, must be text only, no spaces and should NOT include a "."

 - Whatever you put in this field will become the "subdomain" piece that comes before ".yourdomain.com" of the URL that you're creating (subdomain.yourdomain.com)

-- Use "emailtracking" for this field if you don't have another term in mind
+- This should be any name that is not directly related to the functioning of your website.
+Use "emailtracking" for this field if you don't have another term in mind

 - Don't include apollo in this field